nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user input is parsed by `AddressBookParser`, which passes the edit command's argument to `EditCommandParser`.

-Step 3. `EditCommandParser` creates a new `Person` object for the edited student and returns a new `EditCommand` if the argument is valid.
+Step 3. `EditCommandParser` creates a new `EditPersonDescriptor` object to include the new values of the fields to be changed to.
+The student index `1` and the `EditPersonDescriptor` object are passed into the `SearchCommand` constructor as the arguments, if they are valid.
 Otherwise, a `ParseException` is thrown.

 Step 4. `LogicManager` then calls `EditCommand#execute()`.